The Geneva Open is an outdoor clay court tennis tournament that takes place in Geneva, Switzerland, and is an ATP 250 event on the ATP Tour.

-The tournament in its current format has been run since 2015 with Thomaz Bellucci winning the inaugural singles event in 2015 when he beat Joao Sousa 7-6, 6–4 in the final.
+The tournament in its current format has been run since 2015 with Thomaz Bellucci winning the inaugural singles event when he beat Joao Sousa 7-6, 6–4 in the final.

 2023 Geneva Open